volesen/orm-db-benchmark/README.md

 - 100 albums per author
 - 10 tracks per album

+A serialization of an author object would there requiere serialization of 1000 track objects.

 ## Results
 The results are based on n = 20 measurements for each stack.